Taure/novablog/blogs/07-adding-auth-and-different-views.md

 ## Adding authd and a new view

-In the previous section, we created a Nova application.
+In earlier sections, we have talked about routings and plugins.

 Now we will add a small login form.
 We'll atempt to authenticate, and if succesful, it will display a view with the message "Welcome Daniel!".